 1. The Moorhead School Board has established school district-wide goals which provide broad direction for the school district.
 Incorporated in these goals are the graduation and education standards contained in the Minnesota Academic Standards and the Every Student Succeeds Act (ESSA).
 The broad goals shall be reviewed annually and approved by the School Board.
 The School Board shall adopt annual goals based on the recommendations of the Instruction and Curriculum Advisory Committee (ICAC).

 2. The improvement goals should address recommendations identified through the advisory committee process.
-The school district's goal setting process will include consideration of individual site goals.
+The school district's goal-setting process will include consideration of individual site goals.
 School district goals may be developed through an evaluation of student progress and a locally determined process.

 B. System for Reviewing All Instruction and Curriculum

 Incorporated in the process is the analysis of the school district's progress toward implementation of the Minnesota Academic Standards (Administrative Procedure 601.1: Moorhead Area Public Schools ESSA/Academic Standards Curriculum Review Cycle).
-Instruction and curriculum shall be reviewed and evaluated by taking into account strategies and best practices, student outcomes, principal evaluations under Minn.
+Instruction and curriculum shall be reviewed and evaluated by taking into account strategies and best practices, student outcomes, and principal evaluations under Minn.
 Stat.
 123B.147, Subd.
 3, and teacher evaluations under Minn.
 Stat.
 122A.40, Subd.
 8, or 122A.41, Subd.
 5.

 C. Implementation of Graduation Requirements